← Back to All Dogs

 Pit Bulls end up in shelters more than almost any other breed, often due to breed-specific housing restrictions rather than behavioural issues.
 Calgary does not have breed-specific legislation, meaning Pit Bulls are legal to own.
 However, some landlords and condo boards restrict the breed, so verify your housing situation before adopting.
 Most Calgary rescues will ask about your living arrangements during the application process.

-All Pit Bull-type dogs listed below are from 13+ Calgary-area rescues and updated every 2 hours.
-These dogs often wait the longest in shelters despite being some of the most loving companions available.
+All Pit Bull-type dogs and Pit Bull Terrier mixes listed below are from 15+ Calgary-area rescues and updated every 2 hours.
+These dogs often wait the longest in shelters despite being some of the most loving companions available — apply quickly when you find a good match.

 Pit Bull Adoption FAQ